ivmartel/dwv-wordpress/readme.txt

 Here are the steps needed to add a 'Dicom' block:

-1. In the post editor, find the 'Dicom' block,
+1. In the post editor, find and add a 'Dicom' block,
 1. Click the `Media Library` button,
 1. Upload files on the `Upload Files` tab or choose some from the `Media Library` tab,
 1. Click 'Select',
 1. This brings you back to the editor and adds the dcm shortcode to the post,
-1. Click the `Preview Changes` button to see it in action!
+1. Click the `Preview` button to see it in action!

 You can click back on the generated shortcode to make the 'Dicom' block reappear and modify your selection.